Azure/actions-workflow-samples/AppService/README.md

 * To build and deploy a containerized app, use [docker-login](https://github.com/Azure/docker-login) to log in to a private container registry such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of Actions in the workflow can perform tasks such as building, tagging and pushing containers.

-## Deploy a webapp using GitHub Actions
+## Choose a sample workflow template

+### Get started using a sample app

+If you are a new user, to simplify the onboarding experience with deploying web applications, we’ve included **sample code** repositories in the below table which can help you get started in four easy steps:

+1. Fork the sample repository (example, [Node sample](https://github.com/Azure-Samples/node_express_app)).
+2. Click on Deploy to Azure in the readme file within the repo which takes you to Azure portal blade to create a new Azure Web App.
+3. Configure the required GitHub Repo Secrets.
+4. Update the workflow YAML file already present inside the folder: `.github/workflows/`, with the Web App configuration and commit the changes.

+These steps will trigger a new CI/CD workflow in **Actions** tab that builds and deploys the app to Azure using GitHub Actions.

-### Get code
+### Get started with your app

-If you already have an app in GitHub that you want to deploy, you can create a workflow for that code.
-If you are a new user, choose from the below table, a sample code repo based on **runtime** and fork in GitHub.
+If you already have an app in GitHub that you want to deploy, you can create a workflow for that code using the following steps:

-### Create Azure Web App
-Provision a web app by following the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps)
+1. Provision a web app by following the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps)

-### Choose a sample workflow template
-1. Pick a template from the below table depending on your Azure web app **runtime** and place the template to `.github/workflows/` in your project repository.
+2. Choose a workflow **template** from the below table based on **runtime** of your app.
+Create a new file with the template workflow under `.github/workflows/` in your project repository.
-2. Change `app-name` to your Web app name.
-3. Commit and push your project to GitHub repository, you should see a new GitHub Action initiated in **Actions** tab.
+3. Configure the required GitHub Repo Secrets.
+4. Update the workflow YAML file present inside the folder: `.github/workflows/`, with the Web App configuration and commit the changes to trigger a new workflow.

 |  Runtime | Template |Sample Code|
 |------------|---------|---------|